Energy Efficiency & Conservation Act

 - Prepare periodic energy consumption and energy conservation program reports

 An energy audit helps companies determine their energy use patterns and identify energy efficiency opportunities that will yield savings once implemented.
-The audit should be performed by a certified auditor or accredited Energy Service Company (ESCO).
+The audit should be performed by a Certified Energy auditor (CEA) or accredited Energy Service Company (ESCO).
 Once complete, the report must be submitted to the Department of Energy.
-This is mandatory for both Type 1 & 2 DEs while only voluntary for ‘Others’.
+This is mandatory for Types 1 to 3 DEs while only voluntary for ‘Other DE’.

 These are some of the reports and documents you will need to prepare as a DE: